 2. Find beach bargains

 Sun seekers will crowd the beaches of Hawaii and Mexico come winter, but fall deals will help you soak up the sunshine in peace.
-Alaska Airlines offers last-minute prices to get you surfing in Maui or sipping mai tais at the Royal Hawaiian Hotel in Waikiki.
+Alaska Airlines offers last-minute prices to get you surfing in Maui or sipping mai tais in Waikiki.
 In Mexico, fall travel means discounts as high as 30% on all-inclusive luxury resorts such as the Valentin Imperial Maya and Villa La Estancia Beach Resort & Spa Puerto Vallarta.